Toma Zdravković

-Tomislav "Toma" Zdravković (Томислав "Тома" Здравковић; 20 November 1938 – 30 September 1991) was a Serbian pop-folk singer-songwriter and recording artist.
+Tomislav "Toma" Zdravković (Томислав "Тома" Здравковић; 20 November 1938 – 30 September 1991) was a Serbian singer-songwriter and recording artist.

-Zdravković was an outstanding figure on the Serbian folk scene; a true bohemian and a poet, he lived up to his sad songs.
-The songs, although having the form of Serbian folk music, had the spirit of chansons.
+Zdravković has been described as a bohemian.
+His songs, although having the form of Serbian folk music, had the spirit of chansons.
 He had a characteristic baritone vocal, not too powerful but warm, resembling that of Charles Aznavour.
-The violin underlined the melancholic atmosphere in most songs.
 Most of the lyrics were written by Zdravković, devoted to unfortunate love, and love-suffering while drinking and singing in omnipresent kafanas.
 He was married four times.

 Some of Zdravković's most renowned songs are "Prokleta nedelja" (lit.
 'Cursed Sunday'), "Dotak’o sam dno života" (lit.
 'I've Touched the Bottom of Life'), "Ostala je samo uspomena" (lit.
 'Only a Memory Remained'), "Pustite me da živim svoj život" (lit.
 'Let Me Live My Life'), "Dva smo sveta različita" (lit.
 'We're Two Different Worlds') and testimonial Pesme moje (My Songs).

-Biography
+Career

-Tomislav Zdravković, nicknamed "Toma", was born in Aleksinac, and lived in Pečenjevce near Leskovac in Serbia, at the time part of Kingdom of Yugoslavia.
-His father Dušan and his mother Kosara had five children, Tomislav being one of the elder children (including his brother and fellow folk singer Novica Zdravković).
+Tomislav Zdravković, nicknamed "Toma", was born in Aleksinac, and lived in Pečenjevce near Leskovac in Serbia, at the time part of the Kingdom of Yugoslavia.
+His father was Dušan and his mother Kosara.
+His parents had five children, Tomislav being one of the elder children (including his brother and fellow folk singer Novica Zdravković).
 The family spent most of Zdravković's life in poverty.
 There was a high rate of unemployment in his village, thus when he turned 18, he decided to look for a job as a singer in the town of Leskovac.
-Unfortunately, he didn't have any friends to help him find a job as a singer or advance his singing career.
-In his biography book, it is mentioned that the popular Bosnian singer Silvana Armenulić met him in a park in Leskovac in 1958 where she grew fond of him, resulting in her aiding him, and Zdravković eventually had a breakthrough, becoming a singer in a kafana in Leskovac called "Dubočica".
-His unique voice talent was one of a kind and people wanted to hear him more, and thus he became popular in the town.
-He wanted to see if people in other towns would like him, too, so he moved to Tuzla, Bosnia and Herzegovina where he sang in the Hotel Bristol.
-His shows were sold out every single night, and he started thinking of composing his own songs.
+He eventually became a singer in a kafana in Leskovac called "Dubočica".
+Afterwards, he moved to Tuzla, Bosnia and Herzegovina where he sang in the Hotel Bristol.